cockroachdb/docs/src/current/v23.2/cluster-virtualization-metric-scopes.md

 ---
 title: Cluster Metric Scopes with Cluster Virtualization enabled
-summary: Learn which metrics are scoped to the system interface and to virtual clusters when Cluster Virtualization is enabled.
+summary: Learn which metrics are scoped to the system virtual cluster and to virtual clusters when Cluster Virtualization is enabled.
 toc: true
 docs_area: deploy
 ---